khulnasoft-bot/github-actions-sandbox/docs/en/docs/tutorial/security/index.md

 !!! tip
     Integrating other authentication/authorization providers like Google, Facebook, Twitter, GitHub, etc. is also possible and relatively easy.

-    The most complex problem is building an authentication/authorization provider like those, but **FastAPI** gives you the tools to do it easily, while doing the heavy lifting for you.
+    The most complex problem is building an authentication/authorization provider like those, but **ReadyAPI** gives you the tools to do it easily, while doing the heavy lifting for you.

-## **FastAPI** utilities
+## **ReadyAPI** utilities

-FastAPI provides several tools for each of these security schemes in the `fastapi.security` module that simplify using these security mechanisms.
+ReadyAPI provides several tools for each of these security schemes in the `readyapi.security` module that simplify using these security mechanisms.

-In the next chapters you will see how to add security to your API using those tools provided by **FastAPI**.
+In the next chapters you will see how to add security to your API using those tools provided by **ReadyAPI**.

 And you will also see how it gets automatically integrated into the interactive documentation system.